 Your potential employer must:

-- Get a positive Labour Market Impact Assessment (LMIA)
+- Get a positive Labor Market Impact Assessment (LMIA)

-- This proves that your employer could not find a suitable candidate from the existing local labour force, meaning they had to look overseas.
+- This proves that your employer could not find a suitable candidate from the existing local labor force, meaning they had to look overseas.

 - Offer and explain the nature of the job to the potential candidate.